sth77/spring-angular-ddd-hateoas/README.md

 # spring-angular-ddd-hateoas

-Code from my talk "Building better GUIs using DDD and Spring HATEOAS"
+Code from my talk and blog post "Building better GUIs using DDD and Spring HATEOAS"

 ## Dependencies / Features

 * Spring Data JDBC for Persistence (well suited for persisting DDD-style aggregates)
 * Spring Rest Repositories to publish a HAL REST API
+* Integration test showing how presence and absence of links can be tested (credits to O. Drotbohm!)
 * Lombok for less boiler plate code
+* frontend-maven-plugin and Spring MVC configuration to build and serve the Angular app out of Spring Boot
 * Spring Boot DevTools for auto reload of the backend on save
 * Angular 12 (for GUI)

 ## Business case

-A product manager submits a production order to the system (Operation "submit") A manufacturer accepts the production order (Operation "accept")
+A product manager submits a production order to the system (Operation "submit").
+If not submitted yet, the production order can be renamed.
+A manufacturer accepts the production order (Operation "accept"), indicating the expected delivery date, which must be in the future.

-Both operations are modelled as HAL links on the production orders in the REST API.
+All three operations are modelled as HAL links on the production orders in the REST API.
-The GUI uses the links to render or hide the button triggering the respective action.
+The GUI uses the links to render or hide the button which triggers the respective action.

 ## Benefits Frontend